Paul-Austin-Oswego-CSC480-HCI521/-OZ-CSC-480-HCI-521-Fall-2025-Public/Documentation/Requirements/Sprint3 Creating Kudos Page Requirements.md

 * Templates must be able to fit the maximum message body length (a 500-character limit is subject to change and requires testing) on the ruled lines without leaving unused space.
 * Text should be wrapped across lines so that each word entirely fits onto one line.

+#### 8.The system must allow users to edit the message of cards that were rejected.
+* **Acceptance Criteria:**
+* The system will send edited cards to the instructor for approval; the cards' status is set to “Pending Approval”.
+* The system must update the card’s message, status, and time sent in the database.
+* The system must not allow non-rejected cards to be edited.